padrino/padrino-docs/guides/07_adding-components/03_javascript-engine.html.md

 ```

 This will copy the script into the `public/javascripts` folder of a newly
 generated project and construct the `application.js` file.
-Next, let’s copy the
+Next, let's copy the
 latest version of the javascript library to the templates folder:

 ```javascript